dustinc555/discord-chatbot/README.md

 Basic sentences are clustered together but more complicated sentences fringe out.

-It's observable that answers tend to be more complex words than questions.
+It's observable that answers tend to be more complex sentences than questions.